 There is a strong emphasis during the foundation year of the programme on helping you to achieve to your full potential.
 Teaching is imaginative and supportive to make sure that you are intellectually stretched and helped through any sticking points in your learning.
 Group sizes are small enough for you to engage actively and be well supported by your peers.

 Methods of assessment during the foundation year reflect those that you will find later in your degree in order to ensure that you are well prepared for continuing study.
 Assessment is a key way of enabling students to learn by doing and feedback from tutors supports this process.

 Entry requirements, fees and applying

-GCSE: Maths and English at grade C or equivalent
+GCSE: Maths and English at grade C/4 or above

-Nursing (Adult) BSc, Nursing (Child) BSc and Nursing (Mental Health) BSc – normally 5 GCSEs at grade C or above, to include maths, English and 2 science subjects.
+Nursing (Adult) BSc, Nursing (Child) BSc and Nursing (Mental Health) BSc: normally 5 GCSEs at grade C/4 or above including: maths, English and 2 science subjects.

-Midwifery BSc – 5 GCSEs at grade C or above to include science, maths and English at grade B or above.
+Midwifery BSc: normally 5 GCSEs at grade C/4 or above including: science, maths and English language.

 - Your permanent address is in a neighbourhood with low progression to higher education.